 Producer, Mixer, Musician

-I'm a producer, mixer, engineer, and musician based in Brooklyn.
-I believe that great songwriting is the backbone of any great record.
-I specialize in records that combine live and programmed elements.
-I've had the pleasure to work with artists who I respect, including John Legend, Craig David, Needtobreathe, and Ella Eyre.
+Producer, mixer, engineer, and musician based in Brooklyn.
+Believes that songwriting is the backbone of a great record.
+Has worked with artists like John Legend, Craig David, Needtobreathe, and Ella Eyre.

 Chris Connors is a versatile music producer, audio engineer, multi-instrumentalist, and sound designer based in New York City.
 Connors combines disciplined musicianship, proven analog recording techniques, and a curated arsenal of digital tools help artists realize their creative visions.